Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 My final training set had 42042 number of images.
 My validation set and test set had 4672 and 12630 number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
+The 8th and 9th code cell of the IPython notebook contains the code for augmenting the data set.
 I decided to generate additional data because all class of traffic sign do not have sufficient data to train the model.
 To add more data to the the data set, I used the following techniques:

 1. I calculated mean no of sample by performing bean count of each classes